bestlong/node-red-contrib-mssql-plus/README.md

 A [Node-RED](http://nodered.org) node for connecting to Microsoft MS SQL Databases.

-Importantly, this package comes with pre-built linux drivers for communicating with the Azure & MS SQL services (using TDS protocal), removing the need to set-up environment level MSSQL (or similar) drivers.
+Importantly, this package comes with pre-built linux drivers for communicating with the Azure & MS SQL services (using TDS protocol), removing the need to set-up environment level MSSQL (or similar) drivers.

 ## Features include...
 * Connect to multiple SQL Servers from SQL2000 ~ latest
 * Perform multiple queries in one go & get back multiple recordsets (depends on the queries sent)
 * Use mustache in your SQL queries including msg, flow and global context. e.g...
   * `SELECT TOP {{{payload.maxRows}}} * FROM [MyTable] WHERE Name = '{{{flow.name}}}' AND quantity >= {{{global.minQty}}}`
-  * Access the mustache rendered query in `msg.query` for understanding what happened to your {{{mustache}}} parameters
+  * Access the mustache rendered query in `msg.query` to understanding what happened to your {{{mustache}}} parameters
 * Chose between throwing an error to the catch node or outputting an error property in the output msg.
 * Additional properties are in the msg object (use a debug node with "complete msg object" set to see whats available)